Omegaeye/cryptonite/README.md

 # Cryptonite

-  A Ruby/Rails public Crypto Currency API in which users can search and filter through results.
-This app is hosted using Heroku and database is scheduled to update every 10 minutes with the latest data from shrimpy API.
-Highlights of the application include endpoints that return paginated results and 100% test coverage.
+  This API was created for users to search and filter Cryto Currency data provided by Shrimpy API.
+The data is programmed to update every 10 minutes, ensuring the users have the latest crypto currency information available.
+A couple of highlights for this application are the endpoints and test suite.
+The endpoints return paginated results and the included test suite has 100% coverage.
+This application was created with Ruby on Rails and is currently hosted on Heroku.

 ## Authors